frictionlessdata/livemark/index.md

 $ livemark start
 ```

 When you build/start Livemark it takes your `index.md` (or a provided file) and generates a corresponding HTML file.
-It extends markdown as it's explained in the sections below.
+It extends markdown as explained in the sections below.

 ## Logic

 > https://jinja.palletsprojects.com/en/3.0.x/templates/

-Livemark preprosecces your document using Jinja templating language.
-Inside templates, it provides [Frictionless Framework](https://framework.frictionlessdata.io/) as a `frictionless` variable to work with tabular data.
-It's a high-level preprocessing so you can combine Logic with e.g. Table, Chart, or other syntax:
+Livemark preprocesses your document using the Jinja templating language.
+Inside templates, you can use [Frictionless Framework](https://framework.frictionlessdata.io/) as a `frictionless` variable to work with tabular data.
+This is a high-level preprocessing so you can combine Logic with other syntax, such as Table or Chart:

 {% raw %}
 ```markup